sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Mobile_Backend_Services_SDKs/AMPLIFY_Appcelerator_Platform_Services_SDK_for_Android_Mobile_Backend_Services.md

 To register push notifications, the application needs to retrieve the device token using the [APSCloudPush.getInstance.retrieveDeviceToken()](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSCloudPush.html#retrieveDeviceToken(com.appcelerator.aps.APSRetrieveDeviceTokenHandler)) method, then pass the token to either the [APSPushNotifications.subscribe()](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSPushNotifications.html#subscribe(java.util.Map,com.appcelerator.aps.APSResponseHandler)) or [APSPushNotifications.subscribeToken()](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSPushNotifications.html#subscribeToken(java.util.Map,com.appcelerator.aps.APSResponseHandler)) method to subscribe to a push channel.

-Call [APSServiceManager.getInstance()](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSServiceManager.html#getInstance()) before calling any methods on APSCloudPush, otherwise, an exception will be thrown.
+Call [APSServiceManager.getInstance()](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSServiceManager.html#getInstance()) before calling any methods on APSCloudPush; otherwise, an exception will be thrown.

 For example, the code below can be added to the main activity's onCreate() method to subscribe the device to the friend\_channel: